Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-\begin{theorem}[Theorem~4.12 in~\cite{AlberFiala04}] There exist positive constants $\alpha < 1$ and $\beta$ such that the following holds: let $\CD$ be a set of $n$ disks and $\Psi$ the ratio of the largest and the smallest radius in $\CD$.
-Then we can find in time $O(\Psi^2n)$ a partition $\A \cup \B \cup \S$ of $\CD$ satisfying (i) $\bigcup \A \cap \bigcup \B = \emptyset$, (ii) $\mu(\S) \leq \beta\Psi^2 \sqrt{\mu(\CD)}$ and (iii) $\mu(\A),\mu(\B) \leq \alpha \mu(\CD)$. \end{theorem} Since any directed path in $G$ lies completely in $\bigcup \D$, any path from a vertex in $\A$ to a vertex in $\B$ needs to use at least one vertex of $\S$, see Figure~\ref{fig:separator}.
-Since $\mu(\S)$ is small, we can approximate $\bigcup \S$ with few grid cells.
+\begin{theorem}[Theorem~4.12 in~\cite{AlberFiala04}] There exist positive constants $\alpha < 1$ and $\beta$ such that the following holds: let $\CD$ be a set of $n$ disks and let $\Psi$ be the ratio of the largest and the smallest radius in $\CD$.
+Then we can find in $O(\Psi^2n)$ time a partition $\A \cup \B \cup \S$ of $\CD$ satisfying (i) $\bigcup \A \cap \bigcup \B = \emptyset$, (ii) $\mu(\S) \leq \beta\Psi^2 \sqrt{\mu(\CD)}$ and (iii) $\mu(\A),\mu(\B) \leq \alpha \mu(\CD)$. \end{theorem} Since any directed path in $G$ lies completely in $\bigcup \D$, any path from a vertex of a disk in $\A$ to a vertex of a disk in $\B$ needs to use at least one vertex of a disk in $\S$, see Figure~\ref{fig:separator}.
+(Notice that there may not be a path from a center $p$ of a disk in $\A$ to another center $q$ of a disk in $\A$ containing only centers of disks in $\A$.
+It may be that every path from $p$ to $q$ goes through a center corresponding to a disk in $\S$.)
+Since $\mu(\S)$ is small, we can approximate $\bigcup \S$ with a few grid cells.
 We choose the diameter of the cells small enough such that all vertices in one cell form a clique and are equivalent in terms of reachability.
 We can thus pick one vertex per cell and store the reachability information for it.
-Applying this idea recursively gives a separator tree that lets us answer reachability queries.
-Details follow.
+Applying this idea recursively gives a separator tree that allows us to answer reachability queries efficiently.
+The details follow.

 \paragraph*{Preprocessing Algorithm and Space Requirement.} For the preprocessing phase, consider the grid $\Q = \Q_0$ whose cells have diameter $1$.
-All vertices in a single cell form a clique in $G$, so it suffices to determine the reachability for one such vertex.
+All vertices in a single cell form a clique in $G$, so the reachability information of all vertices in a grid cell is the same and it suffices to compute this information only for one such vertex.
 For each non-empty cell $\sigma \in \Q$, we pick an arbitrary vertex $p_\sigma \in P \cap \sigma$ as the \textit{representative} of $\sigma$.
-Let $R_\D$ be the set of all representatives.
-We recursively create a separator tree $T$ that contains all the required reachability information: we compute $\A,\B$, and $\S$ according to Theorem~\ref{thm:diskseparator}, and we create a node $v$ of the separator tree.
-Let $Q_v$ be all cells in $\Q$ that intersect $\bigcup \S$.
-Let $R_v$ be their representatives, and let $\D_v$ be all disks with centers in $Q_v$.
-For each $r \in R_v$, we store all the representatives of $R_\D$ that $r$ can reach and all the representatives that can reach $r$ in the transmission graph induced by $\D$ (this graph is a subgraph of $G$).
-We recursively compute separator trees for $\A \setminus \D_v$ and $\B \setminus \D_v$, and we connect them to $v$.
+For a subset $\C\subset \D$ of disks we denote the set of representatives of the non-empty cells containing centers of the disks in $\C$ by $R_\C$.